alanoursland/tr_xor/reports/abs1/abs1_overview.md

 ## Geometry and Learning Metrics

-To characterize how the model learns, we compute the following metrics across all runs:
+We compute the following metrics across all runs to characterize how the model learns.

 ### 1. **Convergence Epochs**